-On 30 July 2014, the Company announced that it had entered into an agreement with CIMINAS, whereby CIMINAS would acquire the Company's remaining shareholding of Minera IRL Patagonia for a total net cash consideration of approximately \$11.5 million.
-CIMINAS paid \$9.8 million (85%) upon closing of the transaction.
-The payment of the second and third tranches, 7.5% each, was to be conditional upon the satisfaction of certain customary representation and warranties pertaining to the Don Nicolás Project.
+In July 2014, the Company entered into an agreement with CIMINAS to sell the Company's remaining shareholding in Minera IRL Patagonia - the owner of the Don Nicolás Project - for total net cash consideration of approximately \$11.5 million.
+CIMINAS paid the purchase price in installments - \$9.8 million (85%) upon closing while payment of the balance, in two installments of 7.5% each, was conditioned on the satisfaction of certain customary representation and warranties pertaining to the Don Nicolás Project.